 Another Wave Of Bomb Threats Targets Jewish Community Centers

-Jewish community centers across America were targeted by bomb threats on Monday, according to the JCC Association of North America, in the fourth wave of such threats in the last two months.
+Several Jewish community centers across the U.S. were targeted by bomb threats on Monday, according to the JCC Association of North America, in the fourth wave of such threats in the past two months.

-In total, there have been 69 threats at 54 JCCs, in 27 states, the organization reports — including previous threats on Jan.
+In total, there have been 69 threats at 54 JCCs, in 27 states and a Canadian province, the organization reports — including previous threats on Jan.
 9, 18 and 31, as well as 11 threats by telephone on Monday.

 No bombs have been found, the organization says, and all the centers affected have "returned to regular operations."